percona/pbm-docs/docs/features/snapshots.md

 ## Considerations

 1. This is a [technical preview feature](../reference/glossary.md#technical-preview-feature).
-2. Supported only for full physical backups
+2. Supported only for physical backups
 3. Available only for Percona Backup for MongoDB running with Percona Server for MongoDB as PBM uses the [`$backupCursor and $backupCursorExtended aggregation stages`](https://docs.percona.com/percona-server-for-mongodb/6.0/backup-cursor.html).

 While a physical backup is a physical copy of your data directory, a snapshot is a point in time copy of your disk or a volume where the data files are stored.
 Restoring from snapshots is much faster and allows almost immediate access to data, while the database is unavailable during physical restore.
 Snapshot-based backups are especially useful for owners of large data sets with terabytes of data.
 Yet the snapshots don’t guarantee data consistency in sharded clusters.